-Buried in Trump's Nuclear Report: A Russian Doomsday Weapon
+Buried In Trump's Nuclear Report: A Russian Doomsday Weapon

-Today, the Trump administration released a report on the state of America's nuclear weaponry.
+The Trump administration released a report on the state of America's nuclear weaponry on Friday.
 The assessment, known as a Nuclear Posture Review, mainly concerns U.S. nukes and missiles.

 But buried in the plan is a mention of a mysterious Russian weapon called "Status-6."
 On paper, at least, Status-6 appears to be a kind of doomsday device.
 The report refers to it as "a new intercontinental, nuclear-armed, nuclear-powered, undersea autonomous torpedo."

-"The radius of total or near-total destruction is the size of a pretty large metropolitan area, actually," says Edward Geist, a Russia specialist at the RAND Corporation who has spent time looking at the weapon.
+"The radius of total or near-total destruction is the size of a pretty large metropolitan area, actually," says Edward Geist, a Russia specialist at the Rand Corp. who has spent time looking at the weapon.
 "It's difficult to imagine in normal terms."

 Status-6 made its first public appearance in 2015, while Russian President Vladimir Putin was visiting with his generals in the city of Sochi.

 Russia state television reported on the visit.
 The camera shows Putin seated at a long table.
 Then it cuts to a shot over one of the general's shoulders.
-He's looking at what appears to be a drawing of a new nuclear weapon called the Oceanic Multipurpose System Status-6.
+He is looking at what appears to be a drawing of a new nuclear weapon called the Oceanic Multipurpose System Status-6.

 Status-6 looks like a giant torpedo about a third the length of a big Russian submarine.
-According to the slide, it is nuclear-powered, meaning it can roam for months and even possibly years beneath the ocean without surfacing.
+According to the slide, it is nuclear-powered, meaning it can roam for months and possibly even years beneath the ocean without surfacing.
 Its payload is a nuclear warhead "many tens of megatons in yield," Geist says.

-That's thousands of times more powerful than the bombs dropped at the end of World War II and more powerful than anything currently in the U.S. and Russian arsenals.
+That is thousands of times more powerful than the bombs dropped at the end of World War II and more powerful than anything currently in the U.S. and Russian arsenals.

 Status-6 would launch from beneath a Russian submarine.
-It would shoot at a depth too deep to be intercepted, and travel for thousands of miles.
+It would shoot at a depth too deep to be intercepted and travel for thousands of miles.
 Upon reaching its target along the U.S. coastline, it would detonate, swallowing up whatever city happened to be nearby.

-"The only possible U.S. targets are large port cities," says Mark Schneider, a senior analyst with the National Institute for Public Policy wrote in an e-mail.
+"The only possible U.S. targets are large port cities," says Mark Schneider, a senior analyst with the National Institute for Public Policy, wrote in an e-mail.
 "The detonation of Status-6 in any of them would essentially wipe out their population into the far suburbs."

 "The detonation would cause a very large amount of radioactive fallout," adds Pavel Podvig, an arms control expert who runs a blog called Russian Strategic Nuclear Forces.
 Podvig believes the weapon could potentially bathe the entire Northeast Corridor in radioactive soot.

 Status-6 would probably be used as a "third-strike" weapon of last resort.
-If Russia fell under attack from the U.S. and couldn't retaliate with its missiles, it might trigger Status-6: A doomsday machine.
+If Russia fell under attack from the U.S. and couldn't retaliate with its missiles, it might trigger Status-6: a doomsday machine.
 Or at least a doomsday-ish machine.

 Then again, the whole thing might be a fake.

 "The drawing of this drone looks more like an enlarged drawing of a smaller torpedo," says Podvig.
-In other words, it looks like the Russians may have just taken some torpedo clip-art, blown it up to terrifying size and then broadcast it on state television.
+In other words, it looks as if the Russians may have just taken some torpedo clip art, blown it up to terrifying size and then broadcast it on state television.

 Why?